rockthejvm/rockthejvm.github.io/_posts/2024-04-20-websockets2.md

       .command
 }
 ```
-At this point we can now implement the save message function as follows:
+At this point, we can now implement the save message function as follows:
 ```scala
 ...
 new PostgresProtocol[F] {